 All children lived in shared spaces, as the sheer number of children and available space dictate this.
 Some rooms are large with as many as 30 beds, while others are smaller allowing for only 4 beds.
 They are always gender specific rooms once they reach a certain age.
 Many beds were donated at this facility.

-The next step is shopping…literally shopping for the best price and availability of needed items can take a full day, or longer.
+Step 4: The next step is shopping…literally shopping for the best price and availability of needed items can take a full day, or longer.
 Consider the time taken to gather information from locals on the best places and ways to buy the items we need in large numbers, and how to transport same items adds even more time to the entire process.

 We have always run into availability issues when seeking to purchase 30 or more bottles of shampoo.
 Multiple places to purchase must be found constantly, as we rarely find everything we need at one location.
 All this with a language barrier.
 Also, we encourage the vendors to contribute something from their side for the children.
 Smaller vendors are almost always able to donate.